 Tiffen Variable ND Filter

-Tiffen have been in the filter game or a long time and make very good filters that tend to be more affordable than some of their competitors.
+Tiffen has been in the filter game for a long time and makes very good filters that tend to be more affordable than some of their competitors.
 It’s still not cheap, though.

 I mostly tend to stick with B+W, Nikon, and Cokin filters for most of my work, but the Tiffen Variable ND Filter certainly piqued my interest.